a-allen/simple-modal-es6/README.md

 __Current Beta Testing (Not Production Ready)__

-This will be Production ready July 1, 2016.

 A simple modal with minimal styles and fixed positioning.
 Modal close is trigged by a background or close button click, or pressing the ESC key.

 ## Installation